Outline

 What Is a Branch Office in Singapore?

-A branch office is an extension of the foreign head office, not a separate legal entity under Singapore law.
+A branch office is an extension of the foreign head office and is not considered a separate legal entity under Singapore law.
 It can conduct core business operations, including sales and contract execution, on behalf of the parent company.

-All activities of the branch bind the parent company directly, even if executed without explicit approval from head office management.
-Hence, parent companies often limit local banking access and restrict branch autonomy to reduce legal risk.
+All activities of the Singapore branch bind the parent company directly, even if executed without explicit approval from head office management.
+To mitigate risk, parent companies often limit local banking access and restrict branch autonomy.

-Unlike a subsidiary, the parent company of a branch office bears full liability for its Singapore operations.
-Despite this, branches remain a popular vehicle for expanding reach and improving access to customers across Southeast Asia.
+Unlike a subsidiary company in Singapore, the parent company of a branch bears full liability for its local operations.
+Despite this, branch offices remain a popular vehicle for expanding customer reach and strengthening presence in Southeast Asia.

 Why Set Up a Branch Office in Singapore?

-Branch offices allow foreign companies to expand their business in Singapore while leveraging their existing global structure.
-They help replicate the operations of the head office and contribute directly to its revenue.
+A branch office allows foreign companies to expand operations into Singapore while leveraging their existing international structure.
+It replicates the head office’s business model and contributes directly to its revenue

-Although the legal risks are higher, foreign companies may opt for a branch office due to:
+Although legal risks are higher, foreign entities may opt for a Singapore branch office because of:

-To manage risk, companies may choose not to open a local bank account or require that only directors from the head office sign important documents.
+To manage legal and compliance risks, many companies avoid opening a local bank account or require head office directors to sign important documents.

 How to Register a Branch Office in Singapore